 Making your business legit means creating a solid foundation that allows your business to operate properly, and to be perceived as reputable to potential customers, other businesses, and even to lenders.
 Here’s a step-by-step list to get you started.

-1. Choose a business name.
+1. Choose a business name

 While you are at it, check domain names, and social media accounts (Facebook, Twitter, Instagram etc).
-Do a Google search.
+Do a thorough Google search.
 Before you make your final decision on what to call your startup, consider a trademark search to avoid any legal challenges down the line.
 If your business name is too similar to another you may not be able to register that name when you create a legal entity.
 (See step 4.)

-2. Choose your business address.
+2. Choose your business address

-It’s OK to register your business at your home address, though some owners choose to use a service such as a UPS store to give their business a location separate from their home address.
+Some business owners choose to use a service such as a UPS store to give their business an address separate from their home address.
 Keep in mind there will be situations—such as filing a tax return—where you will have to provide a physical address for the business.

-3. Get a business phone number.
+3. Get a business phone number

-4. Create your business entity.
+4. Create your business entity

 While it may be tempting for many business owners to just give it a whirl as a sole proprietor, you may be taking unnecessary risk.
 If your business gets into any kind of legal hot water, your personal assets could be at risk.

 A limited liability company (LLC), S Corporation, C Corporation can offer asset protection and tax advantages.
 It’s also much easier to create a business credit profile and eventually get small business financing if you create a separate legal entity.
+(Here’s the difference between an S corp and C corp.)

 Check with legal or tax advisors if you need help choosing the right business structure.
 Once you’ve decided on an entity type, you can outsource all the tedious legal work to a business formation service.

-5. Register your business name.
+5. Register your business name

 This will likely be part of the process when you incorporate.
 If you operate as a sole proprietor, it’s a good idea to file a fictitious name registration (DBA) with your state.
 If you incorporate, you’ll need to identify a registered agent; this should be someone who is able to accept service of process if your business is involved in legal action.
 Mail may also come to the registered agent so choose an individual or service that will reliably forward it to you.
 You can usually hire one fairly inexpensively.

-6. Get business licenses and permits.
+6. Get business licenses and permits

-You may need to get a sales tax license, health department inspection, or certain professional licenses, depending on your type of business.
 Not sure what you will need?
 Talk with your local Small Business Development Center (SBDC) or SCORE chapter, both of which offer free and low-cost resources for small businesses.
 Your attorney or accountant may also be able to help.
 In addition, the Secretary of State website in the state where you incorporate your business may help you understand the permits you need.

-7. Get an employer identification number (EIN).
+7. Get an employer identification number (EIN)

 An EIN is also known as a Federal Tax Identification Number, and is used to identify a business entity.
 Generally, businesses need an EIN, according to the IRS.
 (Think of it as the equivalent of a social security number for your business.)
 You can request an EIN for free online from the Internal Revenue Service at IRS.gov.
 Note, it will be required if you form a legal entity.

-8. Open a business bank account.
+8. Open a business bank account

 Co-mingling business and personal funds can create all kinds of tax headaches and can also open you up personally to liability if your business is incorporated.
 (This is known as “piercing the corporate veil.”)
 Open a separate business bank account and use it exclusively for business purposes.